 What About Hydroxyapatite in the Mouth?

 Tooth enamel is almost all hydroxyapatite.
 Oral care products that incorporate this mineral have greatly improved dental practice for patients.
 Dental implants that are coated in nano hydroxyapatite encourage bone growth and implant more effectively than non-coated implants.
 It can be added to dental filling agents used to repair serious cavities.
 It also has been shown to reduce or eliminate tooth sensitivity after whitening.
 It also can improve outcomes with dental implants much like it can with bone implants in the rest of the body.
 It has become an important tool in the periodontal and oral surgery specialties.

 You don’t need to be a candidate for oral surgery to benefit from nanohydroxyapatite.
 Products that contain it have benefits for teeth that are lacking minerals from the enamel and are showing pre-cavity lesions.
 Regular use of hydroxyapatite products can help healthy teeth stay healthy and avoid becoming demineralized in the first place.
 CariFree products are formulated with bioavailable nanohydroxyapatite to provide the greatest cavity-fighting and cavity preventing benefits to patients.

 Don’t let the long, complicated name fool you.
 Hydroxyapatite is simply a form of the calcium mineral that your body can use to repair itself.
 Improvements in the field of materials science have made hydroxyapatite more available for medical use.
-Its use in dentistry has led to better preventative care and more successful treatment of dental disease.
+Its use in dentistry has led to better preventive care and more successful treatment of dental disease.